oschlieb/comms-router/docs/GettingStartedGuide.md

 ]
 ```

-To clean up the flow we should finish by making the task complete.
+To clean up the flow we should finish by making the Task complete.

 ```
 curl -X POST http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/tasks/EN_TASK \